mkobuolys/flutter-design-patterns/assets/markdown/iterator.md

 ### Graph

 A class which stores the adjacency list of the graph.
-It is stored as a map data structure where the key represents the node's id and the value is a list of vertices (ids of other nodes) adjacent to the vertex of that id (key).
+It is stored as a map data structure where the key represents the node's (vertix) id and the value is a list of vertices (ids of other nodes) adjacent to the vertex of that id (key).
 Also, this class defines the _addEdge()_ method to add an edge to the adjacency list.

 ```
 class Graph {